alexpearce/2048/README.md

 - Which numbers are placed on the board initially and during turns;
 - What number is required to win.

-After starting the game, you can copy the URL and share it with others (or open a separate browser ta to simulate another player).
+After starting the game, you can copy the URL and share it with others (or open a separate browser tab to simulate another player).
 All players sharing a game can make moves in any order, and other players will see those moves in real time.

 ## Code structure